This guide will help you plan your ongoing return to the workplace as lockdown restrictions ease

 Employees who raise justified health and safety concerns may have extra protections from detriment or dismissal for a health and safety reason.
 Reasonable fears about health and safety are also covered by Section 44 of the Employment Rights Act 1996.
 Employees with a reasonable belief of ‘serious or imminent danger’ to their health may be entitled to refuse to come to work, for example, if they believe the workplace is not COVID-19 secure.

 Ultimately, as vaccination increases and restrictions lift, when all appropriate alternatives have been considered, if an employee unreasonably refuses to attend work and cannot work from home, employers may consider disciplinary action.
 The employer must consider the particular individual's circumstances and why they are refusing to attend.

 Specialist advice may be helpful, for example from an occupational health service, doctor’s advice on an underlying condition, an employment assistance programme or counselling.
-Shielding staff may need time to adjust, and reassurance that the workplace has been made as COVID-secure as possible.
+Shielding staff may need time to adjust, and reassurance that the COVID risks in the workplace have been reduced as much as possible.

 - Gov.uk: Guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19